 College = many types of success

-sprig by Posted in Tools You Can Use, Vibrant Rural
+by Jennifer Bevis Posted in Tools You Can Use, Vibrant Rural

 Classes at many college campuses, including our area’s Minnesota North schools, are getting started.
 The cost of college makes headlines a lot these days – as it should.
 Students have shouldered an incredible amount of debt in recent years as they pursued their dreams of school after high school, and Minnesota students and families have been taking on an increasing share of that.